smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 Memory crashed through.
 Not clear.
 Fragmented.
 Stone passages.
 Breathing.
 The girl dying.
 The architect who - who had-

 The hunger returned.
 Not the desperate starvation from before.
 Something else.
-Something about patterns incomplete, about problems unsolved, about-
+Something about patterns incomplete, about problems unsolved.

 The rage mixed with it.
 Confusion.
 This girl shouldn't be here.
 Should be dead or gone or still below where things made SENSE where the rules were simple where-